 There is a long literature in political science debating the implications of district demographic composition for Black political efficacy.
 (See Grofman and Davidson 1992 for an overview.)
 In the most extensive empirical examination of the question to date, Cameron, Epstein and O'Halloran (1996) investigate the relationship between a district's percentage of Black voters and its representative's party and LCCR score.
-Using their estimates in simulation, the authors conclude that in all parts of the United States with the exception of the South45 the optimal strategy for maximizing Black representation in an area is to equalize the Black population across districts within that area.46
+Using their estimates in simulation, the authors conclude that in all parts of the United States with the exception of the South47 the optimal strategy for maximizing Black representation in an area is to equalize the Black population across districts within that area.48

-In Table IV Panel B we examine the extent to which segregation predicts the spread of Blacks in districts throughout a metropolitan area.
-47 It is possible that Blacks are less efficacious in more segregated areas because, following the reasoning of Cameron, Epstein and O'Halloran (1996), Blacks are confined to more heavily Black districts in these metro areas.
-To investigate this supposition we continue to run models of the form of Equation 5 where our outcomes are now measures of the demographic characteristics of the districts within the MSA.
-48 The first row of the panel examines the influence of segregation on the fraction of districts in which Blacks comprise less than 10 percent of the population.
-Blacks are 5-6 percent of the population in the average district in the 2SLS sample.
-Thus negative coefficients on segregation in these regressions would indicate that in more segregated MSAs Blacks are less likely to be spread evenly across districts, which would be one explanation for their efficacy decreasing in segregation.
-However, as the results of the first row of the table indicate, segregation is positively and significantly associated with the fraction of districts that are under 10 percent Black in all
+In Table V Panel B we examine the extent to which segregation predicts the spread of Blacks in districts throughout a metropolitan area.49 It is possible that Blacks are less efficacious in more segregated areas because, following the reasoning of Cameron, Epstein and O'Halloran (1996), Blacks are confined to more heavily Black districts in these metro areas.
+To investigate this supposition we continue to run models of the form of Equation 5 where our outcomes are now measures of the demographic characteristics of the districts within the MSA.50 The first row of the panel examines the influence of segregation on the fraction of districts in which Blacks comprise less than 10

-45 In the South, the optimal strategy, according to Cameron, Epstein and O'Halloran (1996), is to create as many districts of about 47% Black as possible.
+47 In the South, the optimal strategy, according to Cameron, Epstein and O'Halloran (1996), is to create as many districts of about 47% Black as possible.

-46 Cameron, Epstein and O'Halloran (1996) used states as the area of investigation; however, as one vote in Congress is equal to any other vote in Congress, the aggregation of representatives to states in no way drives their simulation results.
+48 Cameron, Epstein and O'Halloran (1996) used states as the area of investigation; however, as one vote in Congress is equal to any other vote in Congress, the aggregation of representatives to states in no way drives their simulation results.
 Therefore their results should be applicable to delegations that represent metropolitan areas as well.
 Nonetheless, the political reality is that the redistricting process is controlled by the state legislature and districts must fall within state boundaries.
 So for MSAs that cross state boundaries, it may not be possible to equalize percent Black throughout the MSA.
 This constraint, however, does not alter the relationship between equalization of percent Black within an area and Black efficacy.

-47 See Appendix Table III for means to accompany this table.
+49 See Appendix Table IV for means to accompany this Table V Panel B.

-48 Because of data limitations, we are unable to measure the percent Black for each redistricting that occurs.
+50 Because of data limitations, we are unable to measure the percent Black for each redistricting that occurs.
 Therefore we measure these outcomes once per decade, at the time of the first election following the most recent census.